 It all adds up.

 In the 1990s, Nike came out with a number of commercials about cross-training; i.e., doing different types of sports and exercise activities as a way of getting in shape.
 The message?
 Every kind of exercise helps.
-Just do it!
+Since then, cross-training has garnered a huge following as people do all kinds of exercises to stay strong and fit.

 The same principle applies to public speaking.
 Every opportunity you have to speak is another opportunity to improve.
 Even if it is only a two-minute speech to say farewell to a colleague in a restaurant full of people, it’s two more minutes of public speaking experience than you had when you woke up that morning